Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems

-The trace being the sum of eigenvalues, the cross gramians eigenvalues are associated with the system gain.
+Because the trace equals the sum of eigenvalues, the cross gramians eigenvalues are associated with the system gain (\ref{trace}).
 This result was used in \cite{streif06} and \cite{streif09} for parameter identification purposes, using the system gain as a sensitivity measure.
-An extension of \Ref{equation}{trace} to \cite[Theorem 3]{fernando83a} for MIMO systems is developed\footnote{see also \cite{gheondea99}} next: \begin{mycorollary*}{} ~\\ Given a linear, square, asymptotic stable MIMO system, the trace of the cross gramian relates to the system gain as follows:
+An extension of (\ref{trace}) from \cite[Theorem 3]{fernando83a} for MIMO systems is developed\footnote{see also \cite{gheondea99}} next: \begin{mycorollary*}{} ~\\ Given a linear, square, asymptotically stable MIMO system, then the trace of the cross gramian relates to the system gain as follows: